mikedilger/mosaic-spec/docs/rationale.md

 We provided separate flags for application-specific usage.
 These are quicker to look up than tag-based or content-based flags.

-### Multiple Timestamps
+### Duplicate Timestamp

-At first blush it appears we have the timestamp three different times.
-But consider this:

-The only timestamp that is current and hashed (and signed) is the [timestamp](record.md#timestamp) field.
-So we cannot dispense with that.

-The big-endian original timestamp in the address is required for sorting and differentiation, and it is also hashed and signed (but not necessarily the creation time of the record).

-And the big-endian timestamp in the ID is not hashed or signed.
+We have the timestamp twice.
+We had to duplicate it because the big-endian timestamp in the ID is not hashed or signed.

 ### Tags